Energy Performance Certificate (EPC)

 What is an Energy Performance Certificate (EPC)?

-Ever since the 1st of October 2008 any landlord that markets an investment property for letting needs an Energy Performamce Certificate.
+The simple answer is YES ever since the 1st of October 2008 any landlord that markets an investment property for letting needs an Energy Performamce Certificate known as an EPC.
 Otherwise they risk a £200 fine from the Local Trading Standards Officer.

-An Energy Performance Certificate is broadly similar to the labels provided with domestic appliances such as fridges and washing machines.
+An EPC is broadly similar to the labels provided with domestic appliances such as fridges and washing machines.
 They provide a rating of how energy efficient a building is by giving it a rating between A & G, where A is very inefficient.
-The idea being that tenants can use them to make informed decisions on which property to rent based partly on their likely fuel efficiency.
-Here is a little update on the Energy Performance Certificate.
+The idea being that tenants can use an EPC to make informed decisions on which property to rent based partly on their likely fuel efficiency.
+Here is a little update on the Energy Performance Certificate (EPC).

 When do landlords need an Energy Performance Certificate (EPC)?